Plenty Of Low Down Payment Programs Available To Buyers

 Eager to buy a home but worried that you lack the down payment to get your foot in the door?

-This is a common concern among mortgage candidates who are often told they need to raise at least 20 percent of their home price as a downpayment.
+This is a common concern among mortgage candidates who are often told they need to of their home price as a downpayment.

 Surprisingly, however, the median downpayment made by first-time buyers is actually only six percent, according to a recent National Association of REALTORS® (NAR) survey.